 When you arrive on campus, one of the first things you’ll do is obtain a Husky ID Card.
 Along with identification, the Husky Card is also used for building access, research lab access, parking, printing, vending, dining services, library book check-out, discounts and more.
 The Husky Card can also be used as a debit card.
 When you add money to your Husky Dollar account, you will be able to pay for food and services at many locations in and around the University.

-There will be an opportunity to obtain your Husky ID at the PhD Orientation.
-If you are unable to obtain your ID card at orientation, you can visit the Husky Card Office in Speare Commons and bring a government issued photo identification.
+You can visit the Husky Card Office in Speare Commons and bring a government issued photo identification.
 A passport if you are an international student; a Driver’s License, or other government issued photo ID card, if you are a domestic student.

 For more information, visit http://www.northeastern.edu/huskycard/.

 Take the time to get familiar with your myNortheastern account. myNortheastern is the portal to most functions and services related to your academic experience at Northeastern.
 Under the Self-Service tab you will find information about your courses, your student account, and other relevant information.
 Under the myNortheastern Central and Community tabs, you will find information on upcoming events.
 Also use your myNortheastern account to access your Husky g-mail account.
 You are encouraged to start checking your Husky email regularly.
 If you have not set up your myNortheastern account, login to your electronic application to find the instructions to do so.
-If you have followed all the instructions and still have difficulty, InfoCommons can assist with any problems at: 184 Snell Library, 617-373-4357 or email@example.com.
+If you have followed all the instructions and still have difficulty, InfoCommons can assist with any problems at: 184 Snell Library, 617-373-4357 or [email protected].